PGBI/terraform-aws-eks-clickhouse/README.md

 ## Usage
 ###  Compatibility Notice
-⚠️ This module is not yet compatible with the latest versions of the following providers:
+⚠️ The underlying AWS EKS Blueprints module is not yet compatible with the latest versions of the following providers:
   - AWS Provider v6.x.x
   - Helm Provider v3.x.x

 > Please use supported versions until compatibility updates are released.
-Contributions are welcome 🙌

 ### Basic Setup